ARS-DETR: Aspect Ratio-Sensitive Detection Transformer for Aerial Oriented Object Detection: Rethinking on Oriented Object Detection

-At present, the accuracy of oriented object detection is mostly measured by AP$_{50}$ \cite{ding2019learning,yang2022arbitrary,han2021align,yang2023kfiou}, which indicates that if the Skew Intersection of Union (SkewIoU) between the predicted box and ground truth must be greater than 0.5 to be determined as true positive.
-In order to better observe the relationship between the angle and this metric, we assume that there are two bounding boxes with the same center, width and height.
-There is a critical angle boundary threshold ($\theta^{*}=2\arctan \frac{1}{k}$) as shown in Fig.~\ref{fig:AR-CSL}, then the SkewIoU can be calculated by Eq. \ref{eq:skewiou}.
+Objects with different aspect ratios have different sensitivities to angles.
+In order to better observe the relationship between the angle and aspect ratio, we assume that there are two bounding boxes with the same center, width and height, and give the SkewIoU of these two boxes with different aspect ratios under different angle deviations, as shown in Fig.~\ref{fig:skewiou}.
+The SkewIoU can be calculated by Eq.~\ref{eq:skewiou}: